Topl/Knowledge-Base/docs/About/03-glossary.md

 ## Consensus mechanism
 A consensus mechanism is a fault-tolerant mechanism that is used in blockchain systems to achieve the necessary agreement on a single data value or a single state of the network among distributed processes or multi-agent systems, such as with cryptocurrency.
 It is useful in record-keeping, among other things

-## Chain Program Engine (CPE)
-Chain Program Engine (CPE) is a shared state VM for executing business logic on a blockchain.
-It enables secure and isolated code execution, facilitating smart contract deployment and complex computations within the blockchain network.

 ## Cryptocurrency
 A cryptocurrency is a digital or virtual currency that is secured by cryptography which makes it virtually impossible to counterfeit or double-spend.
 Many cryptocurrencies are decentralized networks based on Blockchain technology.
 A defining feature of cryptocurrencies is that they are generally not issued by any central authority, rendering them immune to government interference or manipulation.